Reviews You Can Rely On

 Our Verdict

-The BalanceFrom Bike Trainer is really meant as a utilitarian trainer to get you through the inside days.
+The BalanceFrom Bike Trainer is meant as a utilitarian trainer to get you through the inside days.
 It's ideal for getting your legs moving without costing a ton.
-It won't replace the feel of the road or really compare to the high-end smart trainers at all, but you won't have to hang the bike up on cold, dark, or wet days.
+It won't replace the feel of the road or compare to the high-end smart trainers, but you won't have to hang the bike up on cold, dark, or wet days.
 It's a very lightweight, magnetic trainer with adjustable resistance that at least resembles resistance changes.
-If you're looking to do serious training inside and have the budget, there are much better trainers for it, but this one will work to get your legs moving.
+If you want serious training inside and have the budget, there are much better trainers, but this one will work to get your legs moving.
+To see how it stacks up versus the competition, check out our review of the best bike trainers.

 REASONS TO BUY